Limmen/csle/docs/_docs/installing.md

 <p class="captionFig">
 Listing 57: Commands to add a worker node to the Docker swarm.
 </p>
+You can verify the Docker swarm configuration by running `docker node ls`.

 After completing the Docker installation, pull the base images of CSLE from DockerHub by running the commands: